heyjianjing/linear_algebra/README.md

 `nla_05`
 * Method of power iterations to compute dominant eigenvalue for diagonalizable matrices
-* Finding remaining eigenvalues for symmetric matrices
+* Compute eigenvalues for symmetric matrices
+* Compute singular values for general matrices